gethugothemes/hugo-modules/README.md

  - Choose from over 30 powerful modules to find the ones that best suit your needs.</br>

 ## 🌐 Why We Released This As Open Source
-"Our 'Exclusive Hugo Modules' are a set of custom-built Hugo modules that were originally developed to enhance the functionality of our themes and serve our clients' projects.
+Our 'Exclusive Hugo Modules' are a set of custom-built Hugo modules that were originally developed to enhance the functionality of our themes and serve our clients' projects.
 We found that by leveraging these modules, we were able to save a lot of time and effort.
 After continuously developing these modules, they have become more mature and powerful.

 We believe in the power of open source software and in contributing back to the community.
 That's why we decided to make our amazing tool available to everyone.
-We welcome feedback, suggestions, and contributions from the community to help us improve and expand this project over time."
+We welcome feedback, suggestions, and contributions from the community to help us improve and expand this project over time.

 ## 🐞 Reporting Issues